Human Resources Contents Library

-The employees placed under the green color of the 9 Box Grid are the key assets for the Employer(s) that they can be given next level and challenging roles of senior levels to be promoted in benefit for themselves and for the succession planning for the organization.
+The employees placed under the green color of the 9 Box Grid are the key assets for the Employer(s) that they can be given next level and challenging roles of senior levels to be promoted in benefit for themselves and the succession planning for the organization.

-This also works as a motivational tool for others to follow and be the star-assets and get paid as highest as possible.
+This also works as a motivational tool for others to follow and be the star assets and get paid as highest as possible.
 Other boxes in the 9 Box Grid are paid / should be paid more or less as per their performance and potential.
-The pictorial below would make it clear:
+The pictorial below would make it clear,

-As the HR domain faces a usual critique for its procedural codes of conduct, rules, regulations, laws, and policies implementation all over the globe, 9 Box Grid is never the less amongst such lists.
+As the HR domain faces a usual critique for its procedural codes of conduct, rules, regulations, laws, and policy implementation all over the globe, 9 Box Grid is never the less amongst such lists.

 Again, 9-Box Grid is dividing employees into wages to rank or yank.
 Stars, core players, high performers, and high potentials are ranked and the bad hires may be fired as yanks.

 Contrary to the critical analysis, the intention behind advised usage of 9 Box Grid is

-Because succession planning is an essential part for a strategic level to follow up to save as well as foster the organizational businesses, it is the way very into this for the pivotal long-term decision-making process.
+Because succession planning is an essential part of a strategic level to follow up to save as well as foster the organizational businesses, it is the way very into this for the pivotal long-term decision-making process.

 The 9 Box Grid is not for labeling the employees in different categories, but fairly it is for the guidelines towards the strategic investment into the right direction for the organizations.

-Additionally, it is of the foremost importance that the employees must be communicated clearly about the mission and the vision behind such compensation management, and talent management and administration programs for the collective good creating a win-win situation for the employees as well as for the employer(s) at the same time.
+Additionally, it is of the foremost importance that the employees must be communicated clearly about the mission and the vision behind such compensation management, talent management, and administration programs for the collective good creating a win-win situation for the employees as well as for the employer(s) at the same time.